 If caught in a storm, seek shelter inside the cabin and wait for the storm to pass.
-With certain models, campers will provide some protection, but should not be relied on if you are able to return to shore.
+With open bow models, suntops and campers will provide some protection, but should not be relied on if you are able to return to shore.
 Exercise care when high winds are present!